-Oracle Storage Cloud Service is part of the Infrastructure as a Service (IaaS) offerings.
-It is an enterprise-grade, large-scale, object storage solution for files and unstructured data.
+Oracle Storage Cloud Service is an Infrastructure as a Service (IaaS) product, which provides an enterprise-grade, large-scale, object storage solution for files and unstructured data.

-Read and write access to an object is controlled by its container.
-Each container has its own read and write access control lists.
-By default, access to a container and its objects is private, though read access can be made public if desired.
-A single object can hold up to 5 GB of data but multiple objects can be linked together to hold more than 5 GB of contiguous data.
-Optionally, containers can have their own quotas based on either total object size or total number of objects.
+Fine-grained read/write access control to containers: Read and write access to an object is controlled by its container.
+Each container can be assigned its own read and write access control lists.
+By default, access to a container and its objects is private, but read access can be made public if required.

 The Oracle Storage Cloud Service architecture is highly available and redundant.
 It provides support for external access methods, including customer applications, Java SDK, and REST clients.